Dollar General: 1968–2002

 The company Cal Turner co-founded went public as Dollar General Corporation in 1968, posting annual sales of more than $40 million and net income in excess of $1.5 million.
-In 1977, Cal Turner, Jr., who joined the company in 1965 as the third generation Turner, succeeded his father as president of Dollar General.
-Cal Jr. led the company until his retirement in 2002.
-Under his leadership, the company grew to more than 6,000 stores and $6 billion in sales.
+In 1977, Cal Turner Jr., who joined the company in 1965 as a third-generation Turner, succeeded his father as CEO of Dollar General.
+In 1989, Cal Sr. retired as chairman and the company headquarters were moved to Tennessee.
+Under his son's leadership, the company grew to more than 6,000 stores and $6 billion in sales.
 In 1997 a distribution center was established in South Boston, Virginia.